H-McCormick/GameMakerStudioProject/README.md

 # GameMakerStudioProject
 This project and all of its assets were developed by Hunter McCormick.
 This game was made as an assignment for the CS 339 Game Design I course offered at Jacksonville State University.
+This project was started on January 6th, 2019 and was completed on January 14th, 2019.
-For this assignment, we were to recreate the classic game Frogger and make it our own.
+For this assignment, we were tasked to recreate the classic game Frogger and make our own version of it.
 The game was developed using the Game Maker Studio 2 software.
 The game was programmed in the software's own programming language, GML (Game Maker Language).
+All of the game's art was made using the in-engine art tools.
 This game was created to closely mimic the 1981 arcade version of Frogger developed by Konami.
 The objective of the game is to get the frog across a road and river to collect four lily pads.
 Once all of the lily pads have been collected, then the player wins the game.